HenrikBengtsson/matrixStats/revdep/problems.md

     --Assigning properties to expression data--
     --There are duplicated genes.
 Using most variable to collapse--
     ----206 out of 297 total genes matching for D.stroma.property----
+    ----1064 out of 1105 total genes matching for MSL.property----
     Warning in socketConnection(port = port, server = TRUE, blocking = TRUE,  :
-      port 11592 cannot be opened
+      port 11733 cannot be opened
     Error in socketConnection(port = port, server = TRUE, blocking = TRUE,  :
       cannot open the connection
     Calls: assign.properties ... <Anonymous> -> <Anonymous> -> newSOCKnode -> socketConnection